 - It should only detail information relevant to the prevention and spread of biosecurity matter into a management area.

-If you already have a biosecurity management plan in place, a checklist is available to support you in upgrading your plan to ensure it aligns to the regulation.
+To create a new biosecurity management plan, use Farm Biosecurity's resources and templates.
+If you already have a plan in place, check or upgrade your plan to ensure it aligns to the regulation.

 Biosecurity management plan signs

 Make visitors aware of their biosecurity obligations before entering a management area, that there is a biosecurity management plan for the area and that it is an offence to not comply with the biosecurity management plan.
 Download an approved sign that includes all information required to align with the regulation.